Home

 Climate -- This Impatiens prefers mild temperatures.
 In warmer areas, give it plenty of shade and moisture.
 Protect from freezing temperatures.
 The humidity should be above about 40%.
 Indoors, if the humidity is too low, consider using an ultrasonic room humidifier, which you can buy at places like Home Depot and thrift shops.

-It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, the plant may need more fertilizer, particularly nitrogen.
-Also check that the soil isn't too dry down in the root zone.
+It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, check that the soil isn't too dry down in the root zone.
+If it's moist, the plant may need more fertilizer.

 Pests to watch for -- aphids, scale (dark disks on the stems), mealy bugs.
-Be careful when choosing chemical remedies, because some may harm the plant.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.

 Have fun growing them!